SlenderFox/GameEngine/README.md

 # SRender

+Project originally started with me following https://learnopengl.com/

 Can be compiled on Windows with Visual Studio (msvc)

-Can be compile on Linux with makefile (gcc)
+Can be compiled on Linux with makefile (gcc)

-Project originally started with me following https://learnopengl.com/

 ### Libraries used:
 - OpenGL core 3.3 via glad ([Website](https://glad.dav1d.de/))